ndinata/transfer/readme.md

 I made this for my own personal use, although hopefully it's flexible enough to also be useful to others.
 Read the [config](#config) section below for details on how to adjust the program's default behaviour to match your needs.

+Also, this is my first serious Rust project, so if you have any feedback on the quality of the code or advice on how to make certain parts more idiomatic, please do let me know 🥲🙏

 ## Config

 The two files that determine the program's behaviour are [`config/Brewfile`](config/Brewfile) and [`config/config.toml`](config/config.toml).